+Read the input characters and produce as output a sequence of tokens to be used by the parser for syntax analysis.

+- tokens: terminal symbols in grammar.

+- Lexeme : a sequence of characters matched by a given

+pattern associated with a token .

+• Example: Lexeme рі = 3.1416 ; token ID ASSIGN FLOAT-LIT SEMI-COL

+• patterns:

-- Read the input characters and produce as output a sequence of tokens that the parser uses for syntax analysis. - Lexeme : a sequence of characters matched by a given pattern for a token . - Example: Lexeme pi = 3.1416 ; token ID ASSIGN FLOAT-LIT SEMI-COL - patterns: - identifier (variable) starts with a letter and follows by letters, digits or ""; - Ifoating point number starts with a string of digits + a dot + another string of digits;
+- ▷ identifier (variable names) starts with a letter or "\", and follows by letters, digits or "\"; - For the floating point number starts with a string of digits, follows by a dot, and terminates with another string of digits;